vivianschen/enova_data_smackdown_2016/README.md

 5. Reading Score – Reading score for the book

 6. Performance – Information on how the books performed.
-Note that this data is

-available only in the training dataset.

 7. Advertising – Contains the ad_budget variable, amount spent on advertising.
-Note that

-this data is available only in the training dataset.

 8. Author Advance – Advance to be paid to the author

 Output

-Provide a comma separated text file (CSV) that contains three columns:
+A comma separated text file (CSV) that contains three columns:

 a. book_id – the ID of the book

 b. import_decision - coded as 0 or 1.
 A value of 0 indicates that you DO NOT

-recommend publishing the book, 1 indicates that you DO recommend publishing
+recommend publishing the book, 1 indicates that you DO recommend publishing the book.

-the book.

 c. ad_budget - the amount in dollars to spend on advertising